-Rudolf Brunovs is a Fellow of the Institute of Chartered Accountants and the Australian Institute of Company Directors and holds a Masters of Business Administration.
-He retired as a partner of the chartered accounting firm Ernst & Young (now EY) after 27 years in a number of their offices.
+Rudolf Brunovs is a Fellow of the Institute of Chartered Accountants Australia and New Zealand and a Fellow of the Australian Institute of Company Directors and holds a Master of Business Administration.
+He retired as a partner of the chartered accounting firm Ernst & Young after 27 years in a number of their offices.
 He is currently a Director and the Principal of Mainstay Consulting Pty Ltd and Non-Executive Director of Deep Yellow Limited.
-He joined the Board of the Lions Eye Institute in 2005.
+He joined the Board of the Lions Eye Institute Limited in 2005.